Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 customElements.define('demo-profile', DemoProfileElement);
 ```

-Nothing incredible, we just use a get/set to check when the property is updated and update our DOM accordingly.
+Nothing incredible; we just use a get/set to check when the property is updated and update our DOM accordingly.

 Now, the way to pass objects via property varies between React and Angular.
 Let's see how in Angular first.
 Don't forget to add this new element to your library's export!

 2.1 Angular property binding.

-When passing Input to a component in Angular, angular will first assign it as a property if that value exists in the component, and only after it will pass it as attributes if he couldn't find a match.
-This makes a property to Web Component with angular quite easy since we do not have to do anything special.
+When passing Input to a component in Angular, Angular will first assign it as a property if that value exists in the element, and only after it use it as an attribute if a match couldn't be found.
+This makes a property to Web Component with Angular relatively easy since we do not have to do anything special.

 In your Angular app, just add this line :